mightyjens/mightyjens.github.io/content/posts/2021/thule-easyfold-xt2/thule-easyfold-xt2.md

 ![Thule EasyFold XT 2](../2021-03-26-17_10_48-Window-1024x663.webp)

 ## Final Verdict
-As I already mentioned in the beginning, I have never regretted buying the Thule EasyFold XT2.
+As I already mentioned in the beginning, I have never regretted buying the *Thule EasyFold XT2*.
 The folding mechanism makes the transport and mounting extremely easy, so you don’t need half the morning to prepare the car.
 On the contrary, you can mount the carrier in minutes, which also makes a spontaneous tour with friends from out of town possible.
 Everyone must decide for themselves whether the folding mechanism is worth the extra cost… for me it is.

 |<div style="width:345px">Pro</div>|<div style="width:345px">Contra</div>|